 Oh lordy, the tiredness.
 The positive side of being up every few hours around the clock is you will become a black belt in napping and horizontal parenting.
 As soon as your head touches a pillow (heck, any surface will do; we ain’t picky), you’ll be out like a light in 0.06 seconds.
-But all joking aside, looking after a newborn is crazy challenging and draining.
+All joking aside, looking after a newborn is crazy challenging and draining.
 Throw in minimal sleep (or god forbid, a hangover) and it’s even harder.
 There’s a reason why sleep deprivation is used as a form of torture.

 How to get through it: You’ve heard it enough times; now you need to actually DO it – sleep when they sleep!
 Also, ask your partner for support.
 You can take turns with bottle feeds, or they can run you a nice bath and cook you your favourite pasta.
 Ask the grandparents to babysit too while you get some zzzs!
 The fourth trimester is soooo tiring, but it does and will get better.
 Trust.

-Challenge #6: You’ll be on an emotional rollercoaster
+6. You’ll be on an emotional rollercoaster

 Sad, moody, teary, elated, guilty, trapped… you’ll be feeling all the feels when entering the fourth trimester.
 Hormones are a lot to blame for your very normal ‘baby blues’, but how do you know if you’re suffering from postpartum depression instead?
-If you’ve been feeling helpless, deflated, aren’t getting enjoyment from things you normal would and have no interest in your baby, you could be suffering.
+If you’ve been feeling helpless, deflated, aren’t getting enjoyment from things you normally would and have no interest in your baby, you could be suffering.
 And that is NOTHING to be ashamed of.
 Postpartum rage is also a thing – find out more here.